signavio/binge/README.md

 * ``graph``:

-    Prints the package tree, and the layer topology.
+    Prints the package tree and the layer topology (the build order of the nodes).
+    For example, running ``binge graph`` [./examples/bootstrap/root](./examples/bootstrap/root) returns:

     ```
     [Binge] Christmas Tree